Bad Faith Insurance: What It Is & When You Can Sue Your Insurer

 Delayed Payments

 Deliberate stalling of claim processing extends beyond reasonable investigation time.
-Bad faith delays include ignoring claim submissions despite repeated contact, requesting excessive documentation unnecessarily, frequently changing adjusters without explanation, or keeping claims "under review" indefinitely — often exceeding 90 days for legitimate claims.
-These are consistently among the most reported bad faith tactics through 2026, with state insurance commissioners continuing to document rising complaints year-over-year.
+Bad faith delays include ignoring claim submissions despite repeated contact, requesting excessive documentation unnecessarily, frequently changing adjusters without explanation, or keeping claims "under review" indefinitely.
+State law typically requires insurers to acknowledge claims within 10–15 business days and reach a coverage decision within 30–45 days — delays beyond those windows are consistently among the most reported bad faith complaints to state regulators in 2025–2026.

 These tactics pressure policyholders into accepting lowball settlements or abandoning valid claims entirely.
 When you need funds for accident-related repairs or medical bills, delays create financial hardship that insurers exploit to minimize payouts.